eosrio/hyperion-docs/docs/docker.md

 Now you have three options to run it:

 ### Option 1: docker-compose up
 This is the simplest way to run Hyperion.
-Just run `sudo docker-compose up -d` and after some time all necessary docker containers will be running.
+Just run `docker-compose up -d` and after some time all necessary docker containers will be running.
 You can start using it as you like.

 !!! warning
     We recommend using the Script to run Hyperion Docker as the order in which containers are started is important.